 Several of the ruinous, battle-torn towns depicted resemble those now on CNN.
-The film turns England into a place relative to modern day Iraq, or certain war-torn sections of Africa.
+The film turns England into a place relative to modern-day Iraq, or certain war-torn sections of Africa.
 Cuarón guides his audience through this anarchic landscape via long, unbroken, elaborately-filmed shots.
 I couldn’t help but be reminded of Stanley Kubrick’s Paths of Glory; the war scenes in that film are easily analogous to the baby rescue scene in Children of Men.
 In both, an extended, continuous shot follows a single man through wartime chaos.
-Cuarón captures the symptoms of uprising—explosions, gunfire, and death are all around, while we follow Theo through crumbling remains of a city.
+Cuarón captures the symptoms of an uprising—explosions, gunfire, and death are all around, while we follow Theo through crumbling remains of a city.
 Blood splatters on the camera’s lens and remains there for several minutes, subtly reminding the audience just how long this impressive take is lasting.

 Kudos to cinematographer Emmanuel Lubezki, the director of photography behind such picturesque films as Sleepy Hollow and The New World; his work here is bold but not flashy, and artistically innovative without pretension.
 Unlike, say, a film by Brian De Palma, the extended takes do not appear labored over and planned to precision.
 Instead, they emerge out the situation and flow naturally within the context of the story.
 The events in Children of Men occur randomly—characters are abruptly killed; new conflicts unexpectedly arise—and Lubezki realizes that breaking up such scenes shows the audience those developments were polished.
 But Children of Men does not tell the story of a polished world.
 It aims to make form and narrative analogous, so the film’s camerawork effectively reflects the story it depicts.